RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/first-meeting-template.md

 Five minutes before the meeting is over, get everyone's attention to remind them about the next meeting.
 Tell them when and where it'll be and make sure that everyone knows they will be finishing the websites they started on and presenting them at the end.
 Most importantly, thank them for coming to this meeting!

 An effective way to remind people about club meetings is to send them a text message the night before.
 A popular service that lets you send announcements through text messages used by many of the clubs is called [Remind](https://remind.com/).
 Just make sure to set up your Remind account the day before the meeting so you don't run into any issues.
 The end of the club meeting would be a really good time for everyone else to setup an account.
 All they need to do now is text `81010`with your Club's Remind code (like`@ehs-hacks`) and that'll add them to your remind.
 You'll be able to send them any announcements about club meetings via text message the night before.
 If any members are concerned about privacy, inform them Remind does not give out their phone number.

+> 📑 Refer to the [Communicating with members guide](https://github.com/hackclub/hackclub/blob/main/clubs/guides/communicating-with-members.md) for more help on this topic.